 Could you, a friend or family member have a thyroid condition?

-If your doctor won’t test you for a thyroid condition but you believe you may have one, or if they won’t run all the tests you need, you can explore ordering your own from online lab services.
+If your doctor will not test you for a thyroid condition but you believe you may have one, or if they won’t run all the tests you need, you could also explore ordering your own from online lab services.
 These are accurate and simple to use.